makersacademy/bowling-challenge-ruby/README.md

 * I started with the Frame class following a TDD approach:
-    * the class has the following methods: add_first_roll adds pins number for first roll and current_frame add_second_roll adds pins number for second roll (if applicable) and current_frame next_frame (private) changes current frame to next one complete?(current_frame) returns true if current frame is complete strike?
-Returns true if scored strike at first roll spare?
+    * the class has the following methods:
+        * add_first_roll adds pins number for first roll and current_frame
+        * add_second_roll adds pins number for second roll (if applicable) and current_frame
+        * complete?(current_frame) returns true if current frame is complete
+        * strike?
+Returns true if scored strike at first roll
+        * spare?
 Returns true if scored total of 10 with second roll
     * and properties:
-        @frames = hash with 10 keys as frames and arrays to store rolls for each frame
+        * @frames = hash with 10 keys as frames and arrays to store rolls for each frame
-        @current_frame = current turn, starts at 1
+        * @current_frame = current turn, starts at 1
-        @next_frame = following turn, starts at 2
+        * @next_frame = following turn, starts at 2

 * I then moved to the Scorecard class with the same approach, but I think I overcomplicated things as I wanted to print the actual score after each frame as it's supposed to happen when going to play bowling.
 I didn't manage to complete what I was aiming to do and I ran out of time.